This post my contain affiliate links. Thank you for your support!

 1. Heirloom Seeds:

 Heirloom seeds are best known as the seeds that are saved each year and passed down from one generation to the next.
-Since not everyone is lucky enough to be gifted with saved seeds from your grandparents, heirloom seeds are sold in seed packets in stores across the country and in online seed shops like our favorite Botanical Interests Seeds in Colorado.
+Since not everyone is lucky enough to be gifted with saved seeds from your grandparents, heirloom seeds are sold in seed packets in stores across the country and in online seed shops like our favorite based out of Colorado.
 Heirloom seeds are open-pollinated, meaning they are pollinated by wind or insects like the honey bee flying from one flower to the next.
 The beauty of heirloom seeds is that they have a rich history, some of them dating back several hundred years (I’ve been reading about this in my newest favorite magazine Heirloom Gardener and book The Heirloom Life Gardener).
 I love to think about generations of gardeners and farmers before me saving the seeds from their best garden produce to grow the next year’s crop, and the next year’s and the next.
 Until one day a packet of those seeds lands in my hands to be planted in our soil, to grow and produce seeds for us to save for next year, and the next and one day be passed on to Little A when she’s older.
 Here are our tips on how to save heirloom seeds.

 2. Open Pollinated Seeds: